 These committees and advisory panels are appointed by the Executive Board each biennium to support the Executive Board’s strategic priorities.
 These volunteers delve into key focus areas for research and recommendations.

-To support the robust regional volunteer structure, Tri Delta’s Boards appoint National Volunteer Coordinators (NVC) to guide the efforts of the Collegiate, Alumnae, Panhellenic and Housing volunteer teams.
+To strengthen and support our regional volunteer structure, Tri Delta’s Boards appoint volunteer coordinators (VCs) to guide the efforts of the collegiate, alumnae, Panhellenic and Housing volunteer teams.

-The NVCs oversee their respective teams across Tri Delta’s regions, assist with volunteer appointments, on- and off-boarding, support, and recognition of opportunities and challenges within their scope of responsibility to ensure continual organizational growth and success.
+VCs oversee teams across Tri Delta’s regions, assisting with volunteer appointments, onboarding and offboarding, and providing support and recognition.
+They help address opportunities and challenges within their scope of responsibility to ensure continual growth and success for the organization.

 Interested to learn more about our volunteers?
-Review the collegiate, alumnae, housing and Panhellenic regional volunteer charts.
+Review our volunteer charts.

 Other Appointments

-Rounding out Tri Delta’s volunteer force are a variety of additional volunteer positions that support the organization in different ways.
-These include, but are not limited to, conference facilitators, collegiate and alumnae program facilitators and volunteers fulfilling special projects and committees.
+In addition to core volunteer roles, Tri Delta is supported by a wide range of additional volunteer positions that contribute in unique and meaningful ways.
+These include (but are not limited to) conference facilitators, collegiate and alumnae program facilitators and volunteers fulfilling special projects and committees.